Jamil-DataFinance/Jamil-DataFinance/README.md

 ## Projects

-### Financial Model for Forecasting 5 Years of Financial Statements
+### Five-Year Financial Projections for Placeholder Innovations

 This is my first project, where I created a comprehensive financial model to forecast 5 years of financial statements for a placeholder company.
 The model includes: